veit/jupyter-tutorial/docs/productive/git/workflows/branches-merge-requests.rst

 ==========================

 When you create a branch, you create a new environment in which to try new things.
-This does not affect the ``master`` branch.
-And you can be sure that the branch will not be merged with the ``master`` branch until it has been reviewed by someone you work with.
+This does not affect the ``main`` branch.
+And you can be sure that the branch will not be merged with the ``main`` branch until it has been reviewed by someone you work with.

 .. note::